2023 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship 39: Barnett vs. Alvarez
+BKFC 39 Norfolk: Barnett vs. Alvarez

-Bare Knuckle Fighting Championship 39: Barnett vs. Alvarez was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on March 24, 2023.
+BKFC 39 Norfolk: Barnett vs. Alvarez was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on March 24, 2023.

 Background

 The event was initially scheduled to be headlined by the BKFC Bantamweight Championship bout between Reggie Barnett Jr. and Gustaf Cedermalm.
 However, Cedermalm withdrew from the bout and was replaced by Daniel Alvarez.